Upperdog/hide-updates/readme.md

 ### Who is this plugin for?

-Developers and agencies who want to hide updates from their clients, or anyone who install plugins with Composer and wants to take care of updates that way.
+This plugin is aimed for developers and agencies who manage core, plugin, and translation updates through Composer or remote management services like ManageWP.

 ### Why would you want to hide updates?

-If you update WordPress core, plugin, and theme updates through remote management services like ManageWP, or if you install plugins through Composer, you may want to hide updates in the WordPress admin.
+If you're a developer or agency responsible for updating client sites, you may want to hide updates for other users who should not install updates.

 ### Can I choose to hide only some types of updates?

-No, not at the moment.
-All updates will be hidden.
+No. All updates will be hidden.

 ## Changelog